 - In Pokémon Special, there's the Team Rocket Airship that can turn into a stadium with a push of a button.
 Giovanni probably designed it that way specifically for his rematch with Red.

 - And Team Rockets' Meowth-shaped hot air balloon, which just happens to be their main form of transportation.
 However, after they Took a Level in Badass in the Best Wishes anime, they abandoned the Meowth balloon and replaced it with a simple purple hot air balloon with a stylized Team Rocket "R" insignia on it.

 - Yu-Gi-Oh! gives us Seto Kaiba's airship, which bears◊ resemblance◊ to your stereotypical blimps or semi-rigid frames (although, considering what it was capable of, it was probably rigid).
 The gondola on the bottom was large and comfortable enough to host the Battle City finalists and their friends, as well as Kaiba and his employees.
-There was also a lift which took people to the top of the airship, where a large duelling arena was installed, notable for having Tristan and Duke almost fall of the edge.
+There was also a lift which took people to the top of the airship, where a large dueling arena was installed, notable for having Tristan and Duke almost fall off the edge.
 Yup, children's card games are just that important.

 - Hellywood from Now and Then, Here and There is a prime example of this trope.
 It also leads to the possibility that the world that this show is set in is actually a dystopian steam punk world, since this beast of an airship flies on water!
 But probably (and hopefully) not.

 - The Takarabune (Treasure Ship) in Nurarihyon no Mago, which Rikuo and his hyakki-yako use to storm Kyoto after Hagoromo Gitsune.
 Apparently the old Nurarihyon has been holding out on showing it to his grandson.

 Rikuo: (after he first sees it) No one's ever told me about that...